Clinton-Davis/chow/README.md

 ## Features

 Footer login disapears if user is login in
-My Recipes is only avaible if login in can only delete or edit recipes if correct user is loggin can search for name of recipe caps insentive can add recipe can delete recipe can select by catogery/chef/serving/
+My Recipes is only avaible if login in, and only appears if user login in can only delete or edit recipes if correct user is loggin can search for name of recipe caps insentive can add recipe can delete recipe can select by catogery/chef/serving/ have the ripple efect to know when user has clicked

 ### Features Left to Implement